-LinkedIn is largest professional social network in the world.
+LinkedIn is the largest professional social network in the world.
 One of the biggest challenges of other social networking sites such as quality, authenticity & user intent is addressed by LinkedIn.
 That’s the reason i believe advertising cost in LinkedIn is conveniently high.

 Advertising in LinkedIn is more or less similar to Facebook.
 LinkedIn also one of the forms of display advertisement.
 LinkedIn uses demographics & interests to target users.
 Though it is similar to Facebook ads, it has its own peculiar ad types and objectives.